Zotero’s Write and Cite tools let you insert citations and create bibliographies directly within your word processor as you write.

 Need to switch from APA to MLA or Chicago?

-Zotero adds field codes to your document so that citations stay dynamic.
-But you should remove these before submitting your final version.
+Zotero adds field codes to your document so that citations remain dynamic and update automatically.
+Before submitting your final version, you should remove these codes.

-🔒 This will convert citations to plain text.
-The document will no longer update automatically, but it’s safe to submit.
+This will convert citations to plain text.
+The document will no longer update automatically, but it will be safe to submit to your instructor, publisher, or repository.

 For more detailed help, check out these official resources: